Pranav1234567/scRNA-Seq-Pipeline/README.md

 ` --generateBarcodes ` --> to have the pipeline generate cell Barcodes, given that there were no barcodes provided <br />
 ` --[alignment] ` --> (Must provide this option or pipeline will halt!) either type '--bowtie2', '--bwa', '--tophat2', or '--hisat2' <br />

-Notes: Making barcodes functionality is configured to produce a set number of barcodes. <br /> This number can be adjusted in pyscript.py.
+Notes: Making barcodes functionality uses the python package sircel, whose source code is slightly modified.
+The following code in split_reads.py is commented out to delay demultiplexing to later in the pipeline.

+`print('Splitting reads by cell')
+	output_files['split'] = write_split_fastqs(
+		(reads_assigned_db,
+		reads_assigned_pipe,
+		output_dir,
+		reads_unzipped,
+		barcodes_unzipped))`

 STAR index building and alignment are yet to be configured. <br />

 For any questions, please feel free to reach out to pnpiano@gmail.com.